Cloud-Hosted PBX: The Benefits of Cloud-Based Phone Service

 Whereas older models for business phone infrastructure involved major initial (CAPEX) and ongoing investment (OPEX), with Hosted PBX, you may even be able to use your existing handsets and VoIP switches and just pay for the bandwidth and features you need, when you need them.
 No proprietary hardware is necessary.

 It’s an incredibly exciting time to be upgrading your business phone system.
 The options are many, and they continue to expand while costs continue to drop.
 Choose the system that is right for you, and modify it to suit your business needs as you grow.
-Here at Atlantech, we’re happy to help you make sense of your options, so if you’d like helpful advice, feel free to reach out.
+Here at Atlantech, we’re happy to help you make sense of your options, so if you’d like helpful advice, including all there is to know about cloud-hosted PBX, feel free to reach out.